bzutta/Foresight/README.md

 Features:
 Predictive risk assessment of Forest Loss and Wildfires in the Peruvian Amazon.
-Options to use point data from Annual Forest Loss, Early Alert Data or FIRMS Point Fire location (historic or last 7 days).
+Options to use point data from offical Annual Forest Loss, Early Alert Data or FIRMS Point Fire location (historic or last 7 days).
 Output maps as tiff or jpg.
 Input and output raters (maps) are 100 m spatial resolution.
 Open-source machine-learning (Maxent) as the core algorithm.
 (From: https://biodiversityinformatics.amnh.org/open_source/maxent/)

+Newer versions have been developed using mutli-model ensembles in R and Google Earth Engine.

+The 250 m spatial resolution version of Peru and Colombia deforestation risk using Maxent (version 1.0) are available here.
+The 250 m spatial resolution version Peruvian Amazon deforestation risk using a multi-model ensemble in R (version 2.0) is now available.

+Please contact bzutta@greenbluesolutions.com for higher resolution versions and frequent updates on deforestation risk and wildfire risk.